 - What are the current processes for software and application development, service design, IT operations, IT security, disaster management, cost and value management, etc.?

-- Are these processes efficient or do they need changes?
+- Are these processes efficient, or do they need changes?

 Once we understand the target company’s current IT capabilities, it is time to question whether the current capabilities can keep up with the growth of the company.
 Usually, when acquiring the company, the buyer wants to grow the target company and make a profit out of it.
 Thus it becomes important to analyze the scalability of current IT capabilities.
-The scalability factor comes in many forms such as expansion, upgrade or replacement of certain current capabilities; integration with the new parent company systems; outsourcing; adopting new technology, etc. The acquirer must conduct an in-depth analysis of the target company’s performance in each area.
+The scalability factor comes in many forms, such as expansion, upgrade, or replacement of certain current capabilities; integration with the new parent company systems; outsourcing; adopting of new technology, etc. The acquirer must conduct an in-depth analysis of the target company’s performance in each area.

 Risk assessment is one of the most important areas of IT due diligence.
 A proper risk assessment can increase the chances of success, given the lengthy and complicated nature of an M&A transaction.
 Assessment must be done in the following areas –

 Disaster Management and Business Sustainability

 When dealing with IT, we have to make provisions for any kind of disaster or crash.
 It is important to understand that IT is a delicate and complex technology that can hang, crash, be infected by a virus, and so much more.
 Therefore in this particular area of IT due diligence, we must ask questions such as –

 - Are there any intrusions or vulnerabilities in current IT systems?
 What can we do to secure these systems?